Vishal-V/100-Days-of-ML-Code/README.md

 ### Day 8 (16-09-18) RandomForest classifier, Datasets and Questions
 - Completed the lesson on datasets and questions to gain key inferences
-- Completed the lesson `WEB 3.0` from Siraj Raval's [Decentralized Applications](https://www.theschool.ai/courses/decentralized-application) course
+- Completed the lesson `WEB 3.0` from Siraj Raval's [Decentralized Applications](https://www.youtube.com/watch?v=aPVmd7SyKfQ) playlist
 - Implemented the RandomForest classifier and read up about adaBoost

-### Day 9 (17-09-18) Linear and multivariate Regression
+### Day 9 (17-09-18) Linear and Multivariate Regression, Unsupervised Learning
 - Completed the lesson on Regressions and implemented the same in the mini-project
+- Completed the analysis of outliers in the enron dataset and the Q&A on the analysis
-- Working on outliers in datasets
+- Started the lesson on Unsupervised Learning